Managing Your Overall Health with an MPN

 Healthy Hearts

 One of the most important self-management things we can do with MPN is to look after our cardiovascular health, to reduce risk of blood clots.
 Eating a diet rich in high fibre plant foods (fruits, vegetables, legumes and whole grains), and including moderate amounts of lean proteins, low fat dairy and heart-healthy fats like olive oil, nuts and seeds protects our heart health.
-This link to The University of Sydney’s Heart Research Institute contains free downloadable information on nutrition, recipes and lifestyle tips for heart health.
+The two booklets below (one from the Heart Foundation and the other from the Baker Heart and Diabetes Institute) are a treasure trove of information to help guide healthy eating habits.

 Share to: